openshift/enhancements/enhancements/monitoring/scrape-profiles.md

 ## Alternatives

+- Let users configure themselves the Prometheus scraping interval.
+This solution was discarded since some users might not be fully aware of the impact that changing this interval migh have.
+Too low of an interval and users might overwelm Prometheus and exaust it's memory.
+In contrast, too long of an interval might render the default alerts ineffective.
 - Add a seperate container to prometheus-operator (p-o) that would be used by p-o to modify the prometheus config according to a scrape profile.
   - This container would perform an analysis on what metrics were being used.
 Then it would provide prometheus operator with this list.
   - Prometheus-operator with the list provided by this new component would know what scraping targets it could change to keep certain metrics.